k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 ![](images/web/21_map.png)

-When clicked, in addition to the navigation map itself that appears, the Navigation Map icon becomes orange colored, indicating it is turned-on.
+When clicked, in addition to the navigation map itself that appears, the Navigation Map icon turns orange, indicating that it is turned-on.
 To turn it off, click on this control icon again.